mainmatter/mainmatter.com/src/posts/2024-05-24-embroider-update.md

-The main goal that we laid out in the last blog was to get our Ember apps building with Vite, not only have we achieved that landmark we have moved onto the next phase which all about brining the wonderful DX improvments that vite can promise to all Ember apps.
+The main goal that we laid out in the last blog was to get our Ember apps building with Vite, not only have we achieved that landmark we have moved onto the next phase which all about brining the wonderful DX improvments that Vite can promise to all Ember apps.

 ## Improving how Ember works with Vite